amansatya/ZOMATO-BASIC-CLONE/README.md

 ## Installation

-To run the keylogger, follow these steps:
+To run the webpage, follow these steps:

 1. Clone the repository:
    ```bash